Charles Hawtrey (actor, born 1914): Personal life

-Hawtrey spent most of his life living with his mother, who suffered Alzheimer's disease in later years.
-Another anecdote recounted by Williams describes how during the filming of Carry On Teacher, Joan Sims cried out to Hawtrey that his mother's handbag had caught fire after her cigarette ash fell into it.
-Without batting an eyelid, Hawtrey poured a cup of tea into the bag to put out the flames, snapped the handbag shut and continued with his conversation.
-He would often bring his mother onto the set and then lock her in his dressing room when he was required to film a scene.
-Williams also recounted his gathering up of the sandwiches left over from a buffet for the Carry On cast.
-Williams was envious of Hawtrey's acceptance of his sexuality: "He can sit in a bar and pick up sailors and have a wonderful time.
-I couldn't do it."
+Hawtrey spent most of his life living with his mother, who suffered Alzheimer's disease in later years; he would often bring her onto the set of his current film and then lock her in his dressing room when he was required for a scene.
+During a break in the filming of Carry On Teacher, Joan Sims cried out to Hawtrey that his mother's handbag had caught fire after her cigarette ash fell into it, to which an unfazed Hawtrey poured a cup of tea into the bag to extinguish the flames, snapped it shut and continued his conversation.

-On 6 June 1981, Hawtrey suffered a heart attack.
-He next hit the headlines after his house caught fire on 5 August 1984.
-He had gone to bed with a 15-year-old rent boy and had left a cigarette burning on his sofa.
+Hawtrey attracted media attention after his house caught fire on 5 August 1984, after he had gone to bed and left a cigarette burning on a sofa.
 Newspaper photographs from the time show a fireman leading an ill-looking, emotional, partially clothed and toupeeless Hawtrey to safety.
 Hawtrey told the press that "The smell of smoke woke me up and there were flames coming up the stairway.
 I've lost a lot of valuable antiques and sentimental keepsakes but I am all right.
 It was all very frightening".

 Death

-In late September 1988 Hawtrey was admitted to the Buckland Hospital, Dover.
-He was discovered to be suffering from peripheral vascular disease, a condition of the arteries brought on by a lifetime of heavy smoking.
+Hawtrey suffered a heart attack in June 1981, after which his health deteriorated.
+In late September 1988 Hawtrey was admitted to the Buckland Hospital in Dover, where it was discovered he suffered from peripheral artery disease, a condition brought on by a lifetime of heavy smoking.
 Hawtrey was told that to save his life, his legs would have to be amputated.
-He refused the operation, allegedly saying that he preferred 'to die with his boots on' and died at 3:30 am on 27 October 1988, at Windthorpe Lodge Nursing Home in Walmer, near Deal.
+He refused to have the operation, allegedly saying that he preferred 'to die with his boots on' and died at 3:30 am on 27 October 1988, at Windthorpe Lodge Nursing Home in Walmer, near Deal.
 It was claimed that on his deathbed he threw a vase at his nurse who asked for an autograph.
 On 2 November 1988, he was cremated and his ashes were scattered in Mortlake Crematorium, close to Chiswick in London.
-Just nine mourners attended; no friends or family were there.
+Nine mourners attended; no friends or family were there.